-Dr. Paul Klawinski, professor of biology
+Dr. Paul Klawinski, professor of biology and department chair

 Students are involved in the first four of his five primary research areas: